gosang/gosang.github.io/content/posts/caching/implementing-distributed-caching-in-asp-dotnet-core-with-redis.md

 ❌ Complex Setup – Requires configuration and maintenance.
 ❌ Data Loss Risks – If persistence is not configured, data may be lost on a crash.
 ❌ Network Latency – Accessing a remote cache server can introduce slight latency.

+# Issues and Considerations

+- **Cache Invalidation** – Determining when to invalidate or update stale cache entries is crucial.
+- **Cache Misses** – Application should be resilient to cache misses and gracefully fall back to the data source.
+- **Consistency** – Ensure synchronization between cache and the database.
+- **Security** – Secure Redis with passwords and TLS, especially in production.
+- **Availability** – Redis should be hosted on a reliable and highly available infrastructure.
+- **Monitoring** – Use monitoring tools to track hit/miss ratios, memory usage, and key expiration.